Cinematic style of S. S. Rajamouli: Multi-lingual films

 Rajamouli's films starting from Eega have been made in Telugu language and then dubbed into various Indian and foreign languages.
 He described the process of making a multi-lingual film in this way.

 "My thinking is in Telugu, the script is in Telugu first.
 But even before I go to shoot, I send the script to other language writers so they also get into the clue of what the film is about.
 Those dialogues may not be the final ones I am going to use in the film, but they read the script and if there is anything that complements my story, I change the Telugu version.
-It’s an elaborate process because they write, but have to check with the lip-sync.
-You can’t have a 20 word sentence in place of a six word sentence.
-We get the lip-sync right, but we don’t compromise on the quality."
+It's an elaborate process because they write, but have to check with the lip-sync.
+You can't have a 20 word sentence in place of a six word sentence.
+We get the lip-sync right, but we don't compromise on the quality."

-Rajamouli says, "I learned that if I make my story based on basic human emotions, I have a chance to connect with more people."